-Study of farm accounting procedures as it relates to agricultural operations.
+(3 credits) Study of farm accounting procedures as it relates to agricultural operations.
 Cash-basis accounting is taught through an accrual-adjusted system which will provide information for measuring the profitability of the farming operation.
-Software is used to develop spreadsheet programs, records management, and farm accounting programs.
+Ag software is discussed and evaluated to determine benefits of spreadsheet programs, records management and farm accounting programs.